 As your company's Marketing Warrior, you know the value of trade shows in generating leads and cultivating existing client relationships.
 However, with a tight marketing budget you need some ammunition to convince the powers that be that the spend on trade shows is well worth the expense.
-Here are some talking points from one of Skyline's trade show experts, Steve Hoffman, to help you when your boss asks, "Why are we spending so much on trade shows?"
+Here are some talking points to help you when your boss asks, "Why are we spending so much on trade shows?"

 1. We spend money on ads, money on direct mail, money sending our reps into the field…all in the hope that we can get face time with the people who matter.
 At a trade show, all of our best prospects are in one place at one time.